gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 ### Creative Control

-You might believe your bosses' motivation is to create great games, and in some cases that may be true, but at the end of the day they also have to sell those games, and that has a direct influence on creative decisions.
+You might believe your employers' motivation is to create great games, and in some cases that may be true.
+But at the end of the day they're here to make money, and that has a direct influence on creative decisions.
 Executives don't necessarily care that the development team is aiming to make, say, a great single-player game, but they _do_ care about how Battle Royale games are outselling everything else right now and how microtransactions are a major